 - 714 bed spaces

-- En-suite single, premium en-suite single
+- En-suite single, en-suite twin

 Kemp Porter Buildings is a new hall of residence for first year Imperial students in North Acton.

-Comprised of almost 600 bespoke student rooms arranged in cluster flats each with it's own kitchen - and complimented by dedicated common room areas and outdoor spaces - the new community will offer a fantastic environment for first year undergraduate students.
+Comprised of almost 600 bespoke student rooms arranged in cluster flats each with its own kitchen - and complimented by dedicated common room areas and outdoor spaces - the new community will offer a fantastic environment for first year undergraduate students.
 Located only a two minute walk from North Acton station (Central Line), Kemp Porter Buildings will enjoy proximity to other student developments across North Acton as well as easy transport links to campus.